When Time Ran Out: Alternate versions

-Because the film performed badly at the US box office, Warner Brothers insisted on cuts for the international theatrical release, reducing it from 121 minutes down to 104 minutes.
+Because the film performed badly at the US box office, Warner Brothers insisted on cuts for the international theatrical release, reducing it from 121 minutes down to 109 minutes in NTSC/104m 30s in PAL.
 All DVD releases of the film have been the shortened international version.

-In 1986 and 1994, Warner Brothers Home Video released an extended version on VHS in the U.S. that was 144 minutes long.
+In 1986 and 1994, Warner Brothers Home Video released an extended version on VHS in the U.S. that was 141 minutes long.
 Deleted scenes and additional footage were restored when Earth's Final Fury (the film's TV title) debuted on network television.
-It was released with the notice 'EXPANDED VIDEO EDITION' on the video box with some of the additional scenes retaining their sporadic "fade to black" commercial edits.
+It was released with the notice 'EXPANDED VIDEO EDITION' on the box with some of the additional scenes retaining their sporadic "fade to black" commercial edits.

-Material from the restored footage included more screen time for the love triangle between Franciscus, Carrera and Albert plus expanded Albert's role, which is little more than a cameo in the edited two-hour version.
+Material from the restored footage included more screen time for the love triangle between Franciscus, Carrera and Albert plus expanded Albert's role of Brian.
+In the longer version it is revealed that, unbeknownst to all except Spangler, Brian is his illegitimate younger half-brother and therefore entitled to a portion of their family's vast holdings.
 Scenes involving Karras' cockfighting exploits at Sam's and Mona's bar were also added.
 In the original theatrical release the cockfighting subplot is nearly gone.

 The caravan sequence where trucks make their way through the island is trimmed in the theatrical version and the death of Cortese is not shown onscreen.
 It features scenes that didn't make it to the longer video edition: a humorous one where a winded Borgnine chases a jogging Buttons plus a longer introduction to the characters of Franciscus and Hamel.
 A precarious ledge scene is slightly longer (and employs a shot of the dead farmer at the bottom of the cavern), as are shots of the survivors hiking through the jungle.

-In order to escape its notorious flopping at the Box Office...4+ years later, when it was finally cleared to air on TV, the film was retitled Earth's Final Fury.
+In an effort to leave in the past the notoriety of its flopping at the box office, when it was finally cleared to air on TV more than four years later, the film was retitled Earth's Final Fury.